 The IMT had served the major war criminals what they deemed to be fair justice.
 Now, the rest of the Nazi officials were poised to be punished.

-Subsequent Trials At Nuremberg Continue Through 1949
+The Subsequent Nuremberg Trials That Continued Through 1949

 The Control Council for Germany enacted Law No. 10 on Dec.
 20, 1945, which created a “uniform legal basis in Germany for the prosecution of war criminals and other similar offenders other than those dealt with by the International Military Tribunal.”